williamaredal/LuxAI-S2/README.md

 [X]
 * TODO Make bots with ore assignments fetch power from factory with "pickup", as power is not utilized to full extent [X]
+* TODO Switch light bot "charge state" to be turned off if free power [X]

 ### Placement choice
 * TODO Make the agent place a factory right next to one ice tile